Garden Plants, How and where to grow them - Grasses

 Cortaderia selloana - Grass

 Hardy reliable, strong growing with magnificent seed heads, poor old pampas grass has had a bit of a bad press.

-Like some other plants Pampas grass ahs earned its reputation unfairly and largely as a result of being planted inappropriately.
-It is a big plant, 6ft tall by about the same wide with flower panicles (those great tall seed head things) to 10ft or more, so plant it slap bang in the middle of a small lawn and it will look completely overwhelming.
-Maybe people thought "oh its only a grass, it can't get that big".
+Like some other plants Pampas grass has earned its reputation unfairly and largely as a result of being planted inappropriately.
+It is a big plant, 6ft tall by about the same wide, with flower panicles (those great tall seed head things) to 10ft or so.
+Plant it slap bang in the middle of a small lawn and it will look completely overwhelming, maybe people thought "oh its only a grass, it can't get that big".

 Best planted at the margins of a garden or at the back of a mixed border unless you have great expanses of lawn.
 If you can, plant it so that the sun sets behind it when viewed from your house or usual garden viewing place and you could well come to love it.
 It's very resilient and an easy plant to grow, try it in a difficult area where its natural vigour may well allow it to thrive while the difficult conditions will keep it smaller than normal size (but with less flower panicles).